Go Back

 • Make an indent in the center of each ball with your finger or thumb, and place chopped pistachio on it.

 • Bake the NanKhatai for 14-16 minutes or until the bottom is lightly golden.
-Keep an eye on Nan Khatai after 10 minutes of baking, as each oven is different.
+Keep an eye on Nan Khatai after 10 minutes of baking time, as each oven is different.

 • Remove NanKhatai biscuits from the oven, let them cool on the baking tray for 5 minutes, and then transfer them to the cooling rack.

-• Let NanKhatai cool completely, and then store in an airtight container.
+• Let NanKhatai cool completely, and then store them in an airtight container.

 Notes